This blog post was first published in 2019.

 Jo Hvoslef, Norway:

-By relating this skillset to phases of a project, I’ll explain why I believe it can contribute positively to your projects during your year in five different companies, cultures and countries.
+I’ll explain why I believe this skillset can contribute positively to your projects during a year in five different companies, cultures and countries.

 Firstly, I define good social skills as the ability to interact and communicate with others both verbal and nonverbal ways and use what you observe to improve your relations.